ChristosBaboulis/react-redux-app/README.md

 - Set up Prettier for automatic code formatting
 - Added GitHub Actions (CI) for lint and build validation on push
 - Configured Husky to run Prettier on every commit (pre-commit hook)
+- Installed and utilized `prop-types` in the frontend app for component type checking, maintaining code strictness in line with the course's best practices.

 ## Certificate of Completion